Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Auto-replies, snippets, and scheduled messages

-- HubSpot, Salesforce, Zapier integrations, and the OpenPhone API
+- HubSpot, Salesforce, Make, and Zapier integrations, and the OpenPhone API

 - Custom properties and contact notes